 - Data requirements for EMS models shall adhere to the specifications in this Manual. - o PJM staff shall facilitate discussions at the Data Management Subcommittee (DMS) meetings to clarify and explain the sub-transmission modeling practices.
-The sub-transmission data submission shall include justification for inclusion in the EMS model and indicate if the facilities are to be considered BES elements. - o The cited examples of sub-transmission facility modeling are typically driven by actual operational experience and engineering assessment/experience. - o The need to expand the model, particularly to incorporate sub-transmission elements, can be identified through the PJM outage assessment process (see Attachment B in PJM Manual 38: Operations Planning). - o If PJM staff initiates a model request, coordination with the TO staff shall: - Allow for PJM to receive complete, timely, and clear modeling data - Allow for PJM to model BES facilities and apply engineering judgment to model the non-BES facilities appropriately - Allow for PJM to review and address any non-BES nominated sub-transmission facility additions to the PJM EMS model on a case-by-case basis following the procedure documented in PJM Manuals - Allow for PJM models to be kept intentionally to the minimum size possible to achieve acceptable solution results (SE & CA) - Ensure that all concerned have a common and full understanding of any modeling changes required
+The sub-transmission data submission shall include justification for inclusion in the EMS model and indicate if the facilities are to be considered BES elements.2 - o The cited examples of sub-transmission facility modeling are typically driven by actual operational experience and engineering assessment/experience. - o The need to expand the model, particularly to incorporate sub-transmission elements, can be identified through the PJM outage assessment process (see Attachment B in PJM Manual 38: Operations Planning). - o If PJM staff initiates a model request, coordination with the TO staff shall: - Allow for PJM to receive complete, timely, and clear modeling data - Allow for PJM to model BES facilities and apply engineering judgment to model the non-BES facilities appropriately - Allow for PJM to review and address any non-BES nominated sub-transmission facility additions to the PJM EMS model on a case-by-case basis following the procedure documented in PJM Manuals - Allow for PJM models to be kept intentionally to the minimum size possible to achieve acceptable solution results (SE & CA)

-&lt;sup>2 Refer to Compliance Bulletin 14: Definition of Bulk Electric System (BES) - PJM Member Requirements at https://pjm.com/-/media/library/whitepapers/compliance/cb014-bulk-electric-system-definition-pim-member-requirements.ashx?la=en
+2 Refer to Compliance Bulletin 14: Definition of Bulk Electric System (BES) - PJM Member Requirements at https://pjm.com/-/media/library/whitepapers/compliance/cb014-bulk-electric-system-definition-pjm-member-requirements.ashx?la=en